jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/alkane_chain_single/README.md

 in a vacuum at room temperature using the OPLSAA force field.

-*Note: This particular example uses the a variant of the OPLSAA force-field suitable for long alkane chains (sometimes called the "LOPLS" force field).
+*Note: This particular example uses the a variant of the OPLSAA force-field suitable for long alkane chains (sometimes called the "LOPLSAA" force field).
-However, moltemplate is not limited to OPLSAA or LOPLS.*
+However, moltemplate is not limited to OPLSAA or LOPLSAA.*

 ### Instructions